hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > But be contented in Duke's Place to reign.
 >
 > Jem.
-This showman's practice, tho' extended far,
+This showman's practice, though extended far,
 >
 > Has not, thank Heaven, reached west of Temple Bar.
 >